kewne/kewne.github.com/_posts/3-11-2015-Method_call_verification.md

 ---
 layout: blog_post
-title: Reducing tests based on method call verication
+title: Reducing tests based on method call verification
 has_code: true
 ---
 Out of today's programming practices, testing is probably one of the few